mozoarella/dylans-blog/content/posts/homelabbing_part_1/index.md

 > Note: From here 'X' refers to the X Window System, if future versions of Proxmox ship with Wayland, god help us all.

-Hit `ctrl+alt+F2` to go to a seperate console that should be display X errors and allow you to perform some sneaky maintenance.
+Hit `ctrl+alt+F2` to go to a separate console that should be display X errors and allow you to perform some sneaky maintenance.
 Use the command `lspci | grep -i vga` to list PCI devices with 'vga' in them.

 It should list something like